Stills (Stephen Stills album): Critical reception

 Critical reception to Stills was mixed to positive.
-Reviewing in 1975 for Rolling Stone, Bud Scopa called it a "concerted attempt at candid expression" but one resulting in "mixed, middling results".
+Reviewing in 1975 for Rolling Stone, Bud Scoppa called it a "concerted attempt at candid expression" but one resulting in "mixed, middling results".
 Record World said "Stills was back with that patented mellow sound" and cited "My Angel", "First Things First", and "Shuffle Just as Bad" as highlights.
 Cash Box said Stills "takes his best lyrical and instrumental chops to form a springboard from which he moves easily amid different musical shades", and pointed to "As I Come of Age" as a highlight.
 Village Voice critic Robert Christgau was largely unenthusiastic, describing the album as the one "in which Stills recycles his 'favorite set of changes/Already good for a couple of songs.'
 His admirers might find that endearing, I know.
 They might even dig him copping a lick from Alice Cooper later on in the lyric.
 But me, I find it pathetic."
 Chris Charlesworth wrote in Melody Maker 1975, saying 'CBS came up with the cash and Stills has come up with a good album, but which in the main doesn't rank with his classics, two or three tracks excepted.
 It's a laid-back record, to use a hackneyed term, and deliberately underproduced to the extent where the music oozes rather than bounces from the speakers."
 Record Mirror, called the album on par with his debut album, or a very close second.
 "Full of those earlier highlights - slow build ups, full of multi tracked vocals, familiar percussion breaks".
 Finishing the review by saying "maybe there's no new direction, but I always thought he found it somewhere years back and got lost in between."
 Music Week, called it a quality effort, saying "nobody plays the laid-back West Coast music better than Stills and the instrumentation throughout is joyously and smoothly integrated", and praised 'Love Story", 'First Things First', and 'New Mama", in particular.